Gentile Paperweights for Sale

 |

-features a frit (ground glass) butterfly surrounded by a
+features a frit (ground glass) butterfly and flower surrounded by

-controlled arrangement of bubbles.
-The wings of the
+a controlled pattern of bubbles.
+The wings of the butterfly

-butterfly are made with a speckled mixture of blue frit.
+are made with a speckled mixture of blue and white frit.
 The

-body and antennae are made with yellow frit.
-This design was
+body and antennae are made with black frit.
+The flower was

-set up in a metal die having the butterfly design and then
+form a stem.
+This design was set up in a metal die having

 Back to Allan's Paperweights (www.paperweights.com)